 Mark J. Enyedy has served as a director since July 2012.
-Mr. Enyedy is Executive Vice President and Head of Corporate Development for Shire plc, a biopharmaceutical company, a position he has held since May 2014.
-He joined Shire in August 2013 as Senior Vice President and Head of the Internal Medicine business unit.
+Mr. Enyedy is President and Chief Executive Officer and a director of ImmunoGen, Inc., a biotechnology company, positions he has held since May 2016.
+Prior to joining ImmunoGen, Inc., Mr. Enyedy served in various executive capacities at Shire plc, a biopharmaceutical company, from 2013 to May 2016, including as Executive Vice President and head of Corporate Development from 2014 to 2016, where he lead Shire's strategy, M&A and corporate planning functions and provided commercial oversight of Shire's pre-Phase 3 portfolio.
 Prior to Shire, from September 2011 to July 2013, Mr. Enyedy served as Chief Executive Officer and director of Proteostasis Therapeutics, Inc., a biopharmaceutical company.
 Prior to Proteostasis, he served 15 years with Genzyme Corporation, a biotechnology company, most recently as President of the Transplant, Oncology and Multiple Sclerosis divisions.
 Before joining Genzyme, Mr. Enyedy was an associate in the business law department at Palmer & Dodge.
 Mr. Enyedy holds a J.D. from Harvard Law School and a B.S. in criminal justice from Northeastern University.